 No matter what size your family is, or even if it is just you that is moving, these tips apply to all movers out there.
 Read on to find some tips on packing to make your move easier from an experienced mover.
-I have moved sixteen times.
-My last eight moves were with at least one child of mine (my last move included six children).
-My husband and I have bought six homes and sold five.
-Also, our family is constantly moving items out of abandoned storage units that we purchase to resell items as a family business.
+I have moved seventeen times.
+My last nine moves were with at least one child of mine.
+In fact, my last move included seven children and I was very pregnant with the eighth (she was born four days later)!
+My husband and I have bought seven homes and sold six.
+Also, our family is frequently moving items out of abandoned storage units that we purchase to resell items as a family business.
 So we have had some practice!

 Packing Tips For Moving